Decomposition into Low-rank plus Additive Matrices for Background/Foreground Separation: A Review for a Comparative Evaluation with a Large-Scale Dataset: Introduction

 Table \ref{SurveyOverview-1} and Table \ref{SurveyOverview-2} show an overview of the different problem formulations based on decomposition into low-rank plus additive matrices.
 The first column indicates the name of the different problem formulations and the second column shows the different categories of each problem formulations.
 The third column indicates the different methods of each category with their corresponding acronym.
 The fourth column gives the name of the authors and the date of the related publication.
 The previous surveys in the field are indicated in bold and the reader can refer to them for more references on the corresponding category or sub-category. \\

 Furthermore, we present in different tables some quick comparisons on the different key characteristics of these different problem formulations based on the decomposition into low-rank plus additive matrices.
 Thus, Table \ref{TPCP1Overview-1}, Table \ref{TPCP1Overview-2}, Table \ref{TPCP2Overview} and Table \ref{TPCP3Overview} show an overview of the different decompositions into low-rank plus additive matrices in terms of minimization, constraints and convexity to allow us to define a unified view that we called Decomposition into Low-rank plus Additive Matrices (DLAM).
+The key characteristics of this unified view of the different problem formulations are the following ones: \begin{itemize} \item \textbf{Decomposition:} The form of the decomposition can be implicit or explicit.
+Furthermore, this decomposition can be made in two or three terms. \\ \item \textbf{Minimization problem:} The problem of the decomposition seeks to a minimization problem written in its original form or its Lagrangian form.
+Practically, the minimization problem is viewed as an optimization problem which can be convex or not. \\ \item \textbf{Loss functions:} Several loss functions can be used to enforce the constraints on each matrix which composes the decomposition.
+Most of the time, proxy loss functions are used as surrogate of the original loss functions to obtain a solvable problem. \\ \item \textbf{Solvers:} Algorithms which are called solvers are then used to solve the optimization problem.
+Furthermore, instead of directly solving the original convex optimizations, some authors use their strongly convex approximations in order to design efficient algorithms. \\ \end{itemize}

 \begin{landscape}

 \end{landscape}

 \begin{landscape}